PDFs in Anvil

 We can only generate a PDF from Server code, so we’ll first need to add a Server Module to our app.
 We define a function which calls anvil.pdf.render_form()

 .
 This method returns a Media object, which means we can pass it back to the browser, download it or send it as an email attachment.
-We also need to decorate our fuction with @anvil.server.callable
+We also need to decorate our function with @anvil.server.callable

 so we can call the function from client code.